NithinKalidas/Appian/Generic.md

 By Creating separate individual sub process in sync for each approvers (In sync method Parent process instance will wait for child process to complete)
 For DB driven, query the data in script task and once all completed, proceed with next steps

-## 31. why do we split tabel in Database? why can't we store all in single DB?
+## 31. Why do we split tabel in Database? why can't we store all in single DB?
 Split tabel because it would create major performance, storage, consistency, scalability, and maintainability issues.
 Databases follow Normalization, where data is split into related tables to avoid duplication and ensure efficiency.